 Conclusion

-In conclusion, it all depends on your lifestyle and the career choices you’ve made regarding where in Australia you want to live.
+In conclusion, the best place to live in Australia all depends on your lifestyle preferences and the career choices you’ve made.
 Every city and town has advantages, from the busy city beats of Sydney to the quiet shores of Tasmania.

 Deciding where to live in Australia is a personal choice; consider your priorities, lifestyle and job opportunities in order to help make your decision.